-The medication can still be detected in your body for extended periods of your time due to how the varied systems of the bodily process and excrete waste products.
+The medication can still be detected in your body for extended periods due to the various bodily process systems and excrete waste products.

 It could also be detected in urine, blood, saliva, and hair.
-It are often detected quickly within the urine and blood, but it could take longer before exposure in hair samples.
+It is often detected quickly within the urine and blood, but it could take longer before hair samples exposure.

-The amount of your time it remains detectable in your bloodstream may vary consistent with the version of the drug you’re taking.
+The amount of time Tramadol remains detectable in your bloodstream may vary consistent with the version of the drug you’re taking.
 The extended-release version is meant to remain in your urine and blood longer, taking longer to metabolize and leave the body through excretion methods.

-Studies have found that the typical half-life of tramadol in overdose incidents is 9.24 hours thanks to the upper concentration levels of the drug.
+Studies have found that the typical half-life of tramadol in overdose incidents is 9.24 hours, thanks to the drug’s upper concentration levels.